-We trot into the kitchen, sunburned and sweaty ready to toss back some eggs and bitch about politics.
+We trudge into the kitchen; sunburned and sweaty; eager to bitch about politics in the air-conditioning.
 I’m pretty sure we’re both allergic to Florida in June.
-We’re desert Jews.
-Desert Jews are as out of context in the tropics as Mitch McConnell is at a gay pride parade.
+We are desert Jews, after all.
+Desert Jews are as wildly out of context in tropical environments as Mitch McConnell is sipping a Cosmo at The Stonewall.

 Blake picks up his bottle of Zoloft and starts shaking it and for a moment we’re a family band!
 We’re the Osmonds!
 A darker, not-Mormon, far more maudlin version!
 We’re…The Barries.

 “How often do you see your psychiatrist?”
-I ask because nothing is more interesting to me than getting the dirt on how mentally ill people keep their heads above water.
+I inquire because nothing is more interesting to me than getting the dirt on how the mentally ill keep their heads above water.

 “About every other month.
 She’s really expensive.”
-Blake says in a way that lets me know that he wants me to ask him how much his brain doctor costs so he can gloat about the fact that he lives in glamorous Hollywood.
+Blake emphasizes the word "really” very dramatically.
+I can tell that he wants me to ask him how much his brain doctor costs so he can gloat about the fact that he lives in glamorous Hollywood.

-What he’s neglecting to remember is that I live in the only place in the entire world that’s more glamorous than Hollywood: Manhattan, bitch.
+What he’s neglecting to remember is that I live in the *only* place on the planet that’s far more glamorous than Hollywood, could dream of being: Manhattan, bitch.
 “Not as expensive as mine.
 Nothing is like New York.”
-I purr, taking a drag of a proverbial Virginia Slim.
+I purr, puffing on a proverbial Virginia Slim.

-“My psychiatrist is in Beverly Hills, Z.” He says this curtly as if to shut down the conversation.
+“My psychiatrist is in Beverly Hills, Z,” Blake says curtly as if to shut down the conversation.

 But I don’t let any man win, not even my blood brother.

-And you know what’s better than dreaming?
+But you know what’s better than dreaming?
 Acting.
-I dive into character.
-At that moment I’m not wearing a cheap robe.
-I’m in floor-length baby mink and I smell like nicotine and La Prairie beauty products and wouldn’t be caught dead below 51st street.
+I swan-dive into character, without hesitation.
+In this moment I’m no longer wearing a cheap robe.
+I’m in floor-length baby mink and I reek of stale nicotine and La Prairie beauty products and old money.
+I flash a diamond tennis bracelet at Blake.

-“Gramercy?”
-Blake scoffs.
+Blake glares at me.
+“Gramercy?” he scoffs.
 “I’m sorry but we’re talking about BEVERLY HILLS.
 It’s not like your doctor is on Central Park South.”
-Blake is suddenly the son of Murdoch.
+He is suddenly the son of Murdoch.
 Rich and tasteless.

 And that’s when it hits me.
 This is why we’re monsters.
 We’re arguing over whose psychiatrist lives in a more expensive location.
 And neither of us is remotely rich.
 We both rent apartments the size of shoe boxes and have a habit of asking the other for small loans right before payday graces us with her ever-fleeting presence.
 We’re staying at my parent’s house, not at the Ritz Fucking Carlton beach resort.
-Yet, just like true depressives, we take great pride in our ability to maintain a bougie psychiatrist.
-One that doesn’t take insurance and has a chic office with a prime view.
-We care more about that than we do about designer clothing or nice cars or good wine.
+Yet, just like true proud flag-flying depressives, we take great pride in our ability to maintain a bougie psychiatrist, despite our economic status.
+One that doesn’t take insurance and has a chic office with a prime view in a premier location.
+We care more about that than we do about designer clothing or nice cars or good wine, even.

-“Yo, Z do you want anything from Dunkin?”
-Blake asks, his pupils so big and lit up he looks like he’s rolling, but he's just obsessed with bacon, egg, and cheese sandwiches from Dunkin Donuts.
+“Yo, Z, want anything from Dunkin?”
+Blake asks, his pupils so big and lit up he looks like he’s rolling, but it's just that he's viscerally turned on by the bacon, egg, and cheese breakfast sandwiches from Dunkin Donuts.

-“Yes," I answer.
+My stomach growls so loudly the dog jumps.
+“Yes," I answer, decidedly.
 It feels good to say yes to food I’d normally deprive myself of because I’ve been a life-long pawn in the toxic diet culture scheme.
 But the one good thing about quarantine is this: I let myself eat what the fuck I want.